retailcrm/magento-module/src/README.md

-Magento 2 module for interaction with retailCRM
+Magento 2 module for interaction with RetailCRM